 At the very end of 2019, we are still running home every Sunday afternoon to gather in front of the TV and watch the game.
-We thought that, by now, technology would be so advanced that, instead of television broadcasting, people could teleport right to the stadium.
+We thought that, by now, technology would be so advanced that, instead of television broadcasting, people could teleport right to the stadium or to a casino (they can still play the games online with the help of the BGO promo code).
 It seems like it’s going to take a while to be able to do that, but for now, we got pretty great full HD, 5G Internet and, for real fans, things like VR technology.

 VR Technology and Sports

 Virtual Reality seems to have found its perfect match with sports such as soccer and basketball.
 It is still taking baby steps, but many major sports organizations are already showing great interest.
 Why?
 There is a huge potential for a whole new way to enjoy sports, but also to gain profit, which would be more interesting to a younger audience.
 VR gives a sense of presence and live transmission that no single screen could do.

 BT Sport, BBC, or Fox have already tried to provide such a service to their users.
 It included the VR experience of watching Europe’s most significant soccer event, the Champions League, or the last Mundial in Moscow.